ge0metri/Weighted-blow-up-of-Monomial-ideals/README.md

         text_file.write(out)
     print(out)
 ```
-In general the code can handle monomial ideal written as a string using "*" between two variables that should be multiplied.
+In general the code can only blow up at the origin, but it can handle monomial ideals written as a string using "*" between two variables that should be multiplied.
 Variables can be on any form of letter plus numbers, i.e. "b32" or "x1".
 No underscores.
 There is also a notebook, which is easier to play with, but it does not support multicore processing as the python file does.